ioBroker/ioBroker.docs/docs/en/install/proxmox.md

 * The screenshot also shows that the device number of the cc2531 has changed from 3 to 4, this is because the stick has been unplugged and plugged in again in the meantime.
 However, since the unique ID and not the bus/device number is specified in the configuration file, the USB passthrough continues to work.

-If, as described above, a Zigbee stick is passed through to the container, it must be entered in iobroker in the Zigbee adapter settings under COM port name
+If, as described above, a Zigbee stick is passed through to the container, it must be entered in the iobroker in the Zigbee adapter settings under COM port name

 ~~~ /dev/ttyACM0 ~~~